-The hype over the iPhone 5 is giving way to a darker side of mobile life -- think iStruggle, the dread over how to pay those monthly wireless bills.
+The hype over the iPhone is giving way to a darker side of mobile life — think iStruggle, the dread over how to pay those monthly wireless bills.

-The only thing rising faster than our enthusiasm for cell phones are the bills for calls, texts and data -- with pricing that paralyzes household budgets, especially in these tough economic times.
-And these smarter phones have families over a barrel, struggling to figure out what to cut and economize in order to fit them into the family budget.
+Once considered a luxury, smartphones are now a must-have item for all members of a family.
+Both moms and dads use them for parenting and business, while increasingly tech-savvy teens value them even more than cars.
+The only thing rising faster than our enthusiasm for our phones are the bills for calls, texts and data — with pricing that often paralyzes household budgets.
+These so-called smartphones have families over a barrel, struggling to figure out what to cut to fit them into the budget.

 Mobile: Now a Must-Have

-"Our phones shouldn’t cost us more than the monthly rent or mortgage,” President Obama said in April.
+With more families struggling to pay for their phone bills, the issue is registering at the highest levels, at the White House.
+“Our phones shouldn’t cost us more than the monthly rent or mortgage,” President Obama said in April.

 When Bill Shock Knocks